javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 let id1 = Symbol("id");
 let id2 = Symbol("id");

+*!*
 alert(id1 == id2); // false
+*/!*
 ```

 Symbols is a special primitive type used for identifiers, which are guaranteed to be unique.
 So, even if we create many symbols with the same name, they are still unique.

-The use case for symbols is to create "concealed" properties of an object, which only make sense locally, that no other part of code can occasionally access or overwrite.
+The use case for symbols is to create "concealed" properties of an object, that no other part of code can occasionally access or overwrite.

 For instance, if we want to store an "identifier" for the object `user`, we can create a symbol with the name `id` for it: